 We may associate the uniform distribution across price levels with somewhat uninformed traders who, regardless of the price, randomly submit orders in the vicinity of the current best quote.
-With the uniform distribution, the mean and variance of the price level is rather high compared to the DGX specifications in other simulation scenarios.
+With the uniform distribution, the mean and variance of the price level is rather high compared to the DGX specifications in other simulation scenarios as well as the empirically observed equivalents.
 Throughout all simulation scenarios, we see that a higher mean and variance in the distribution across price levels are related to a higher variance in transaction prices.
-This result is interesting since arrival rates may be linked to trader's behavior.
+This result is interesting since, as noted before, arrival rates are linked to trader's behavior.
 So, if traders are uniformed on how the asset should be valued and constantly shift their valuation with no clear tendency and/or if traders are indifferent between immediate execution and delayed execution, transaction prices become highly volatile.